ONIGIRI1996/ONIGIRI1996/README.md

 - 🤎 Hi, I’m @ONIGIRI1996
 - 🍂 I’m interested in: Passionate about coding and technology
-- 🎻 I’m currently learning: HTML, CSS, Java, Git, GitHub, React, SQL, Python, Node.js
+- 🎻 I’m currently learning: HTML, CSS, Java, Git, GitHub, React, SQL, Python, Node.js = The Odin Project.
 - 🐻 Not seeking collaborations at the moment
 - 🍪 How to reach me: Github
 - 🎧 Fun fact: corgi means ‘dwarf dog’

 <!---